walidelnozahy/cloud/docs/get-started/concepts.md

 ## Apps and Instances

 Serverless Cloud allows you to build **APPS** within your team's **ORGANIZATION**.
 You can create as many apps as you want for different use cases or applications.
-Serverless Cloud provides the preview build of each app via instances.
-An app can have multiple instances and each **instance** is completely separate from all the other **instances** in an **app**, and even store their own copy of the data.
-The first instance that you start to use immediately is your **personal instance** that syncs your changes to cloud as you code.
+An app can have multiple instances and each **instance** is completely separate from all the other **instances** in an **app**, and even store their own copy of your data and blob storage.
+The first instance that you start to use immediately is your **developer sandbox** that syncs your changes to cloud as you code.
 There are also different type of instances like preview instances, test instances and stages.
 See [here](/cloud/docs/apps/apps-instances) for more information.

 ## Cloud CLI

 The Serverless Cloud CLI is a command-line interface (CLI) that provides a simple, unified interface to Serverless Cloud.
 Note that our CLI requires Node.js v14 and higher.
 Check your node version by running `node -v` from your terminal.
 The Serverless Cloud CLI has several modes to optimize experience in different situations:

-- **Interactive Mode** (a.k.a Cloud Shell) allows developers to connect to their Personal Instance from their local IDE, auto sync code changes, stream logs, and run common commands to manager their development workflow.
-This mode is opened when you type `cloud` from your terminal.
+- **Interactive Mode** (a.k.a.
+Cloud Shell) allows developers to connect to their Developer Sandbox from their local IDE, auto sync code changes, stream logs, and run common commands to manage their development workflow.
+This mode is enabled when you type `cloud` from your terminal.
 - **Standard Mode** allows developers to run specific commands to manage apps and workflows on Serverless Cloud.
 You should be logged in to CLI by running `cloud login` to use standard mode.
 - **Headless Mode** is used to manage the CI/CD operations on Serverless Cloud with an Access Token received from Cloud Dashboard.